Tom Hanks Returns to Host SNL at Home After Coronavirus Recovery

 This weekend, #SNLAtHome hit the airwaves on NBC, with the full cast appearing on video chat from their separate apartments.
 For the first time ever, it wasn’t live.
 “And live from Zoom, it’s sometime between March and August!”
 Kate McKinnon said once all of the cast members had appeared on the screen.

-The first big surprise came when announcer Darrell Hammond announced the host: Tom Hanks.
+The first big surprise came when announcer Darrell Hammond revealed the host: Tom Hanks.

 It has been exactly one month since Hanks and his wife Rita Wilson announced they had tested positive for COVID-19.
 Wearing a suit from his kitchen, the Oscar-winning actor seemed better than ever and more than ready to make fun of himself.